 Check Return Policies

 Always check a seller’s return policies on cards. eBay is pretty good with giving buyers protection and Paypal is even better.
 While many eBay sellers offering returns will give you 30 days to return an item, Paypal gives a few months.

 30 days is nice but keep in mind that it often will not allow you sufficient time to get a card checked out by a third party grading company since it can often take more than that to receive a card back from them.
 It’s always good to confirm with a seller beforehand (in writing) that they will take a card back if deemed to be not authentic by a third party grader.

 Treat Fantasy Pieces and New Discoveries with Skepticism

 The allure of owning a previously unknown card can be hard to ignore.
 Despite the fact that many pre-war cards have been around for more than a century, we are still finding new cards from that era.
-There are legitimate cards that are new discoveries and, as I wrote recently, a new Babe Ruth card was just reported this year.
+There are legitimate cards that are new discoveries and, as I wrote recently, a new Babe Ruth card was just reported recently.

 Chances of new discoveries, however, will usually be against you.
 If a card isn’t known to the hobby and you find it on eBay, there is a chance it is legitimate.
 That chance, though, is small and has to be vetted carefully before making a big purchase.
 Things like autographed 19th Century cards and unknown sets always have to be taken with a grain of salt.